TheeNate/Invomanager/replit.md

 - **Database**: PostgreSQL is used as the primary database, managed through a Data Access Object (DAO) pattern with a centralized DatabaseManager.
 - **Data Models**: Dataclass-based models are used, separating business logic from data representation.
 - **Authentication**: Magic link email-based authentication is implemented with role-based access control.
 The system features a multi-role security model distinguishing between admin and technician users, with session-based authentication and automatic token expiry.
 All routes are protected with role-specific permissions.
-- **Document Management System**: Handles document oversight, user-specific document management, secure file uploads (PDF, DOC, DOCX, TXT, JPG, PNG, GIF up to 10MB), document bundling for PDF generation, and role-based access control for documents.
+- **Document Management System**: Handles document oversight, user-specific document management, secure file uploads (PDF, DOC, DOCX, TXT, JPG, PNG, GIF up to 10MB), document bundling for PDF generation, inline document renaming with security validation, and role-based access control for documents.
 - **Core Business Logic**: Includes equipment status enumeration (ACTIVE, RED_TAGGED, DESTROYED), inspection result tracking (PASS, FAIL), and dataclasses for Equipment and EquipmentType with validation logic.
 - **Key Features**:
     - Comprehensive equipment tracking with unique IDs and names.